-Oppo F17 Pro was recently lauchedfor Rs 22,990 for the sole 8GB + 128GB storage variant.
+Oppo F17 Pro was recently lauchedfor Rs 22,990 for the sole 8GB RAM + 128GB storage variant.
 The smartphone boast of a slim design language and comes with30W VOOC Flash Charge 4.0 technology.
 Today we present to you its review.

 Oppo F17 Pro: Design and Display

 Oppo F17 Pro has a great design to be honest.
 The phone is super slim and easy to hold.
 Even though the back panel is made of plastic, it has a matte finish which really gives it a premium look and feel.
 I felt that the power and volume buttons felt a bit flimsy, at least on the review unit we got.
 They weren’t tight enough and didn’t give the exact feel I looked forward to.
 The four cameras on the back might remind you of iPhone 11 Pro Max, but there’s very little space between the camera lenses which makes it dust prone.
 Even though it’s a matte finish panel, it is a fingerprint magnet.
-Down below, there’s a 3.5mm jack, port for charging, a speaker and a mic.
+Down below, there’s a 3.5mm Headphone jack, Type-C port for charging, a speaker and a mic.
 There’s only a single speaker at the bottom which sounds really bad.
 It sounds really tinny and muffled, though it’s loud enough.
 We also get earphones in the box which is a nice addition.

-The Oppo F17 Pro has a 6.4-inch IPS Super with a of 1080 × 2040.
+The Oppo F17 Pro has a 6.4-inch IPS Super AMOLED Display with a Resolution of 1080 × 2040.
 The display on this phone is really good.
 The colours were very accurate and vivid.
 Thanks to the AMOLED display, the blacks were really black.
 The text and all the elements on the display looked sharp.
 And there’s also an Always-on display feature, which has various styles among which you can pick your favourite.
 The viewing angles were good but it does give you a rainbow effect while looking through certain angles.
 What I think is missing in this display is a 90Hz refresh rate.
 At this price point, Oppo should have definitely offered a 90Hz display considering its competitors like RealMe are offering the same under the Rs 20,000 mark.

 Oppo F17 Pro: Performance